 - EARMP 2018-2019 Community Report (PDF 14 MB)

 To view older reports please visit the EARMP website.

 Starting in 2000, the Athabasca Working Group (AWG) Environment Monitoring Program was in place across all of the Athabasca Basin.
-This monitoring program routinely demonstrated that samples collected in nearby Athabasca Basin communities were not negatively influenced by active uranium mining and milling operations in the region.
+This monitoring program regularly demonstrated that country food samples collected in nearby Athabasca Basin communities were not negatively influenced by active uranium mining and milling operations in the region.

 In 2018, the AWG program became the Community Based Environmental Monitoring Program (CBEMP).
 The benefit of this program is that each community in the Athabasca Bain will have a specific, focused study that reflects what they eat, how much they eat and generally where the food comes from.
 Accompanying a dietary survey, the community-based sampling program includes the collection of water, fish and wildlife samples from areas identified by community members.
 Sampling is conducted by CanNorth, an independent First Nations environmental services company, and samples are analyzed by the Saskatchewan Research Council (SRC).

-2018 and 2019 CBEMP results indicate that country foods identified by members of the Black Lake First Nation, the Hamlet of Stony Rapids and the community of Fond du Lac remain safe for consumption.
+CBEMP results have consistently indicated that country foods identified by community members from the Black Lake First Nation, the Hamlet of Stony Rapids, Fond du Lac, the Hatchet Lake First Nation and Wollaston Lake and, most recently in Uranium City and Camsell Portage remain safe for consumption.

 For more information: